Marion County, Ohio Demographics 2026

 Economy, Income & Housing

 The median household income in Marion County is $57,306.
 This is 18% lower than the state median of $69,680.
-Compared to the national median of $78,538, household income here is 27% lower.
+It is also 27% lower than the national median of $78,538.
 The poverty rate stands at 15.3%.
 This is 16% higher than the state poverty rate of 13.2%.
 The unemployment rate is 5.9%.
 This is 23% higher than the state rate of 4.9%.
 The median home value is $146,200.
 Housing costs are 27% lower than the state median of $199,200.
 With a home-value-to-income ratio of just 2.6x, Marion County is one of the most affordable housing markets in the area.
 67.8% of occupied housing units are owner-occupied.
 This homeownership rate is 1% higher than the state average of 67.0%.

 Race & Ethnicity